psychemedia/island-storynotes/odo.md

 he had entered in 1042, his scholarly reputation preceding him.
 He died in 1089.
 Odo had been made bishop of Bayeux before the Conquest and after the Battle of Hastings William made him Earl of Kent and was there when Lanfranc arrived to take up office as Archbishop.
-The trial, presided over by bishop Geoffrey of Coutances on the king’s behalf, was by the Shire Court at its traditional site, Penenden Heath in mid-Kent .
+The trial, presided over by bishop Geoffrey of Coutances on the king's behalf, was by the Shire Court at its traditional site, Penenden Heath in mid-Kent .
 On this occasion the court included both French and English, lay and ecclesiastic, who were acquainted with the preConquest laws and customs; one valued expert was Ægelric, bishop of Chichester for whom
 William provided a chariot to ensure his attendance: Ægelricus episcopus Cicestra, vir